• Great local honey, from an environmentally conscientious apiculturist.

 raw cut comb honeycomb brightonhoney.com

-Natural Honey is a highly concentrated solution of sugars from flower nectar or a solution that has reached supersaturation..
+Natural Honey is a highly concentrated solution of sugars from flower nectar or a solution that has reached supersaturation.
 The complex flavors of local honey are a unique combination of the flora within a geographic location and the influences of climate and soil.
 Flower nectar is the treat or payment to bees provided by plants in trade for pollination.
-Honeybees drive off the water concentrating the nectar which accomplishes two major objectives of saving space and naturally creating a substance that protects the sugars from spoiling.
+Honeybees drive off the water concentrating the nectar which accomplishes two major objectives saving space and naturally creating a substance that protects the sugars from spoiling.

 Unlike other bee-like insects, honeybees are vegetarians and don’t like to be around humans.
 The only reason honeybees may be interested in you is they smell something sweet perhaps perfume or conditioner.
 Never swat at bees.
 If you ever see a clump of bees please make a beekeeper happy and give them a call and let them rescue the bees.